Nodal

 Why similar: Walking Simulator 32.1%, Story Rich 11.5%, Exploration 9.1%, Mystery 8.3%, First-Person 8.1%

-Why You'll Like It: It offers a masterclass in environmental storytelling and fragmented narrative structure that mirrors the emotional depth of Dear Esther.
+Why You'll Like It: This game masterfully uses environmental storytelling and unique, surreal vignettes to explore family history in a way that mirrors the emotional depth of Dear Esther.

 Dev: Campo SantoPub: Panic